TaylorBisset/STEM103_FinalProject/README.md

 ## License
 This project is licensed under the MIT License.
 You can view the full license terms in the [LICENSE](https://github.com/TaylorBisset/STEM103_FinalProject/blob/main/LICENSE) file.

+## Contact
+For any questions or issues, please open an [issue on GitHub](https://github.com/TaylorBisset/STEM103_FinalProject/issues).